Economists collect, study and analyse data in order to provide specialist economic advice to a wide range of organisations

 - accuracy and attention to detail

 - the ability and confidence to make sound judgements and recommendations

 - the ability to juggle and prioritise different tasks

-- a genuine interest in economics
+- a genuine interest in economics and current affairs

 - self-reliance and motivation